 Furthermore, client journeys are not static or linear but are evolving and dynamic.

-To tackle this challenge, marketing professionals need to concentrate on the common and significant client journeys, use scenarios or personas to represent various client situations and types, and update and filter their maps on a regular basis based on feedback.
+To tackle this challenge, marketing professionals need to focus on common and significant client journeys, use scenarios or personas to represent various client situations and types, and regularly update and filter their maps based on feedback.

 Converting the insights and discoveries from the journey maps into measurable actions and results.

-However, only a few marketers face problems while discovering and prioritizing the major and feasible actions and evaluating the effect of their campaigns on client loyalty and satisfaction.
+However, only a few marketers face challenges in identifying and prioritizing significant and feasible actions, as well as in evaluating the impact of their campaigns on client loyalty and satisfaction.

-To tackle this challenge, they have to define realistic objectives and metrics for their CJM project and use maps to produce, track, and report on the outcomes.
+To tackle this challenge, they must define realistic objectives and metrics for their CJM project and use maps to monitor and report on outcomes.

 Benefits of Customer Journey Maps